 A diac is an important member of the thyristor family and is usually employed for triggering triacs.
 A diac is a two-electrode bidirectional avalanche diode which can be switched from off-state to the on-state for either polarity of the applied voltage.
-This is just like triac without gate terminal, as shown in figure.
+This is just like a triac without gate terminal, as shown in figure.
 Its equivalent circuit is a pair of inverted four layer diodes.
 Two schematic symbols are shown in figure.
 Again the terminal designations are arbitrary since the diac, like triac, is also a bilateral device.
 The switching from off-state to on-state is achieved by simply exceeding the avalanche break down voltage in either direction.

 Construction of a Diac.